slipstream/SlipStreamDocumentation/docs/tutorials/ss/prerequisites.rst

 cloud services, but you may need to contact your cloud administrator for all of the necessary configuration parameters.

-The detailed procedure is provided for Exoscale_ and Ultimum_ below.
+The detailed procedure is provided for Exoscale_ below.

 Exoscale
 ~~~~~~~~